 Start planning your trip by choosing your accommodations.
 Whether you fancy a B & B, boutique hotel or name brand, Lynchburg has what you need.
-After settling in to your home away from home, get your Irish on at Kegney Brothers Irish Pub, Lynchburg’s premier Irish Pub featuring traditional Irish music on Thursday nights, live music on the weekends, a diverse beer selection and, of course, authentic Bangers & Mash.
+After settling in to your home away from home, get your Irish on at The Stoney Badger Tavern, Lynchburg’s premier tavern featuring live music on the weekends, a diverse beer selection and a wide variety of delicious entrees.

 After dinner take in the view of the downtown cityscape by climbing Monument Terrace, an iconic 139 step memorial, not only dedicated to the city’s losses during times of war, but a master of design rooted in the Renaissance with grand staircase, scrolled stair bases, balusters paying homage to ancient Italian design and an incredible view!

 Good Morning!
 Revive yourself with breakfast at the Lynchburg Community Market.
 Choices abound from authentic Danish pastries, crepes, gourmet coffees and old standards like bacon and eggs.
 Okay, not Irish, but tasty!

 Next, take a scenic drive to one or more of our Lynchburg area wineries, distilleries or breweries.
 During March, many are celebrating the luck of the Irish with fun takes on the theme.